feimeng93/feimeng93.github.io/_pages/cv.md

 Research Experiences
 =======
 - Member of "Development of a Robotic Rollator-orthosis System for Mobility Augmentation and Eldercare", Midstream Research Programme for University, ITC, HK
-- Member of "Design & Implementation of Control System for Pneumatically Actuated Continuum Manipulator", Crosswise Task from China Academy of Space Technology, China
+- Member of "Design & Implementation of Control System for Pneumatically Actuated Continuum Manipulator", China

 Skills
 ======